work-shop/dileonardo-website/wp-content/plugins/wp-meta-seo/readme.txt

 1. Google Analytics integration with all main information and view selection

 == Changelog ==

+= 4.0.4 =
+ * Add : Compatible of the SEO checker and ACF fields
+ * Add : Change meta title and meta description length
+ * Fix : Conflict image alt info and Elementor builder
+ * Fix : Default image and priority of meta
+ * Fix : Conflict with other SEO plugin (WooCommerce Multivendor plugin)
+ * Fix : Save new term in product category

 = 4.0.3 =
  * Fix : XML Sitemap cannot be parsed in google console